angular/angularfire/docs/firestore/collections.md

 }
 ```

-The `AngularFirestoreCollection` is service you use to create streams of the collection and perform data operations on the underyling collection.
+The `AngularFirestoreCollection` is a service you use to create streams of the collection and perform data operations on the underyling collection.

 ### The `DocumentChangeAction` type